defenderstech/defenderstech.github.io/README.md

-# defenderstech.github.io
+# What it is
-An image builder tool based on Vox's meme generator tool for Human Rights Defenders in East Africa
+An image builder tool for Human Rights Defenders in East Africa by DefendDefenders

+# What it does
+Helps select human rights organizations generate graphics that they can use for their campaigns and social media.

+# How to use it
+A manual will be available soon.

+# On the shoulders of giants
+This tool was built off a fork from Vox media's meme generator.